afurkank/Homeworks/Ceng499/README.md

-# Ceng499 Intro to Machine Learning Course Homeworks
+# Ceng499 Intro to Machine Learning